UNIVERSE-HPC/course-material/technology_and_tooling/testing/diagnosing_issues.md

 ![NumPy arrays' shapes after broadcasting](fig/numpy-shapes-after-broadcasting.png)

-:::callout
+:::callout{variant="info"}

 ## Broadcasting

 The term broadcasting describes how NumPy treats arrays with different shapes during arithmetic operations.
 Subject to certain constraints, the smaller array is “broadcast” across the larger array so that they have compatible shapes.
-Be careful, though, to understand how the arrays get stretched to avoid getting unexpected results.
+Be careful to understand how the arrays get stretched to avoid getting unexpected results.

 :::

 Note there is an assumption in this calculation that the minimum value we want is always zero.
 This is a sensible assumption for this particular application, since the zero value is a special case indicating that a patient experienced no inflammation on a particular day.

 Let us now add a new test in `tests/test_models.py` to check that the normalisation function is correct for some test data.

 ```python
 import numpy.testing as npt